Skip to content

 If your app is primarily UI-driven but sometimes needs API access (for automation, integrations, or mobile clients), use both patterns:

-1. Use Server Actions for UI-Driven Logic
+1. Use Server Actions or Route Actions for UI-Driven Logic

 3. Share Business Logic